hyperfiddle/hyperfiddle.github.io/pages/Electric FAQ — Triage.md

 		- PHP lets you have a piece of server code that can see the local variables of the client code it's enclosed in?
 And it's all reactive?
 That's amazing!
 - HN FAQ
   collapsed:: true
+	- SSR?
+		- Frontend-focused question: one of the tradeoffs I wonder about is, does a tool support server rendered HTML?
+If the answer is "no", that's fine, it would just be nice to know, this isn't what you reach for with a project where SEO is a player.
 	- Objection: Separation of concerns? collapsed:: true
 		- code organization